-Get our latest book recommendations, author news, and sweepstakes right to your inbox.
+Join our mailing list!
+Get our latest staff recommendations, award news and digital catalog links right to your inbox.

 Mexico may be her parents’ home, but it’s certainly not Margie’s.
-She has finally convinced the other kids at school she is one-hundred percent American—just like them.
+She has finally convinced the other kids at school she is one hundred percent American—just like them.
 But when her Mexican cousin Lupe visits, the image she’s created for herself crumbles.

 Things aren’t easy for Lupe, either.
 Mexico hadn’t felt like home since her father went North to find work.
 Lupe’s hope of seeing him in the United States comforts her some, but learning a new language in a new school is tough.
 Lupe, as much as Margie, is in need of a friend.